 More on Growing Legumes in Your Garden

 Few vegetables are as easy to grow and versatile in the kitchen.
-You can eat most of them either fresh or cooked, as a salad, a side dish, or in a main dish.
+You can eat most of them either fresh or cooked, as a salad, side dish, or in the main dish.
 And if you grow them to dry, you can store them for months and enjoy your harvest at any time of the year.